yehia67/documentation/iota-go/0.1/README.md

-# IOTA GO Library
+# IOTA Go Library

 This is the **official** Go client library, which allows you to do the following:
 - Create, import, export, and manage accounts
 - Send transactions
 - Promote and reattach pending transactions
-- Request deposits via Conditional deposit addresses
+- Request deposits into conditional deposit addresses (CDA)
 - Listen to events
 - Extend the library functionality with plug-ins
 - Interact with an IRI node